 Your car is bound to make some sort of noise when you’re driving, these noises are a combination of exploding fuel, the tyres gripping onto the pavement and more.
 Auto makers and tyre manufactures spend millions of pounds and countless amount of time trying to offer their customers car the emit as little noise as possible without sacrificing the integrity of the car.
 We as drivers have become more accustomed to our vehicle’s unique noises and will most likely notice if something went wrong by the change in the sounds.
-There are multiple reasons your tyres might start making noise, some noises are perfectly normal while others can be an indicator of a bigger problem.
+There are multiple reasons your tyres might start making noise, some noises are perfectly normal while others can be an indicator of a bigger problem that need professional attention from someone like the tire shop Lynchburg.
 Here are a few tyre noises that many people experience and some suggestions to address the problem.

 Wider tyres normally generate more noise than their narrower counterparts, this is because there is more rubber in contact with the road.
 A simple equation to remember is more rubber equals more traction but it also equals more noise.
 If you have recently changed your tyres and start hearing a noise from it you shouldn’t worry as this is normal.